-5 Ways to Focus on Client Appreciation During the Pandemic
+5 Client Appreciation Ideas During the Pandemic

 Engaging in client appreciation is an important aspect of running a real estate business.
 After all, clients who feel appreciated are more likely to give you return business or a referral.

 While most of the client appreciation ideas out there focus on in-person events, those are not exactly feasible in the age of COVID-19.
 With that in mind, we have a few socially-distanced ways that you can focus on client appreciation during the pandemic.

 Sometimes there’s no better way to say thank you than by sending a heartfelt thank you card.
 For best results, be sure to handwrite them and to use nice stationery.
 If you’re not the best at writing out cards, you could also consider creating a script to follow.

 As for what to include in your card, the formula is simple.
 Start by thanking the individual for their business.
 Transition into telling them that you’ve been thinking about them and that you hope that they are well and enjoying their home.
 Then, wrap things up by reminding them that you are here for them if they ever need your services in the future.

 If you want to make your thank-you card extra special, you could include a small gift with it.
 In this case, a gift card will probably work best.
 However, you might also consider including a small trinket like a new keychain for their house keys.

 2. Step up your pop-by game.

 In real estate, pop-bys are another marketing tool.
 Typically, pop-bys are small gifts that have a slogan attached in order to remind the client to use your services.
 For example, you could give a client an ice cream scoop that says, “Call me to get the SCOOP on the real estate market.”

 That said, if you really want to do something nice for your client appreciation, you can use the idea behind pop-bys, but take it to the next level.
 In this instance, you could drop off a homemade pie or a nice bottle of wine.